KnowPulse-KnowledgeBase/helium-exporter/_episodes/03-how-to-export-your-data-into-helium-exporter.md

 ---
-title: "How to load your data into Helium Exporter"
+title: "How to export your data into Helium Exporter"
 teaching: 10
 exercises: 10
 questions: